I’ve created this list of companies offering ethical and sustainable options, to help you find alternatives to the high street.

-(Companies are categorised depending on whether they’re online, in London, or outside London.
-Within each online/geographical category there are alphabetical sub-categories: for example, clothes, children’s clothes, dairy, footwear, gardening, health and beauty, home and lifestyle, jewellery and yoga.)
+(I’ve categorised companies depending on whether they’re online, in London, or outside London.
+Sub-categories – for example, clothes and accessories, children’s clothes, dairy, footwear, gardening, health and beauty, home and lifestyle, jewellery, weddings and yoga – might help you find your way around my rather lengthy list).

 Amberoot sells men’s and women’s fashion, and products for the home.
-Amberoot was co-founded by Gintare with the “ambition to make the fashion industry more environmentally conscious, ethical and transparent”.
-You can select products using filters including biodegradable, organic and up-cycled, and find information on the country location of design, manufacture and materials.
+Amberoot was co-founded by Gintare Matuzaite with the ‘ambition to make the fashion industry more environmentally conscious, ethical and transparent’.
+The Amberoot website allows you to select products using filters including ‘biodegradable’, ‘organic’ and ‘up-cycled’.

 An organic and ethical women’s clothes brand launched by designer, Hannah Beaumont.
 Includes a ‘Made in England’ range.
 Ethical production policy includes GOTS certification for cotton, fair wages and good working conditions.